mwouts/jupytext/README.md

 See how our `World population.ipynb` notebook in the [demo folder](https://github.com/mwouts/jupytext/tree/master/demo) is represented in [Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.md) or [R Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.Rmd).

-By default, consecutive Jupyter markdown cells are separated with two blank lines.
-If you prefer that cells starting with a Markdown header are separated from the previous cell with just one blank line, use the `split_at_heading` option.
+When editing Jupyter Markdown, you can split text into markdown cells by adding two blank lines at the point you want the text to split.
+This is the default rule, but you may want to modify the rule for the case of Markdown headers in text.
+By default, a single blank line followed by a Markdown header will not cause the cell to split, so the header will appear in the middle of a text cell.
+You may prefer to always split text cells at headers.
+If so, use the `split_at_heading` option.
 Set the option either on the command line, or by adding `"split_at_heading": true` to the jupytext section in the notebook metadata, or on Jupytext's content manager:

 ```python
 c.ContentsManager.split_at_heading = True
 ```

+This will cause jupytext to split markdown text cells at heading prefixed by one blank line, so the heading appears at the top of a new cell.
+Without this option, you would need two blank lines above the heading to cause the split.

 ### The `light` format for notebooks as scripts